 Skip to Content

-Quoi in French means “what” in French.
-Learning how and when to use this word can be somewhat of a mystery to many students.
-This post will explains how use quoi in the context of “what” and how to use it as a common filler word.
-Quoi comes from quid (what) in Latin.
+Quoi means “what” in French.
+Learning how and when to use this word can be confusing for many students.
+This post explains how to use quoi in the context of “what” and as a common filler word — all with native audio examples.

 What is it?